hwaijiinlee/surfs_up/README.md

 The standard deviation of both months' temperatures are rather small, indicating that the temperatures in both months do not vary very much from the mean.
 This is great news for a surf and ice-cream shop.
 The temperate weather in Oahu is favorable for sustaining a surf and ice-cream shop year-round.
 However, temperature alone does not give a complete picture of the weather in Oahu.
 We should also obtain the following additional weather information for a better analysis:
 - precipitation in June and December; and
-- identify the most active weather station closest to the planned surf and ice-cream shop to retrieve the temperatures and precipitation from that weather station instead to get a more accurate idea of the weather close to the location of the planned shop.
+- identify the most active weather station closest to the planned surf and ice-cream shop, retrieve the temperatures and precipitation from that weather station instead to get a more accurate idea of the weather close to the location of the planned shop.